calvinmetcalf/leaflet.shapefile/README.md

 L.shapefile(arrayBuffer or url[,options]);
 ```

-options are passed to L.Geojson as is first argument is either an array buffer of a zipped shapefile,
+Options are passed to L.Geojson as is.
+First argument is either an array buffer of a zipped shapefile,
-the url to a zipped shapefile, or the url of the file.shp (this assumes file.dbf exists).
+the url to a zipped shapefile, or the url to file.shp (this assumes file.dbf exists).